 Disease

-Disease is a major concern in beekeeping, particularly considering that some of them are under suspicion of having an association with Colony Collapse Disorder (CCD).
+Disease is a major concern in beekeeping, particularly considering that some of them are under suspicion of having an association with Colony Collapse Disorder(CCD).
 Here is an overview of some of the main diseases and how to recognize them.

 American Foulbrood

+The larva eats the spore-forming bacteria, which then multiplies inside the larva until it dies.
 Larva turns from healthy, succulent white to a flattened brown.
-Eventually the dead larva will harden to a small, black scale inside its cell.
+Eventually, the dead larva will harden to a small, black scale inside its cell.
 This scale is teeming with new foulbrood spores.

-You can usually spot American Foulbrood from a spotty mix of capped and uncapped brood, with the capped cells having punctured or sunken tops.
-You can also detect it via dangling remains of decomposed pupae hanging down from the tops of their cells or by inserting a small stick into a dead brood cell.
+You can usually spot American Foulbrood from a spotty mix of capped and uncapped brood, with capped cells having punctured or sunken tops.
+You can also detect it by the dangling remains of decomposed pupae hanging down from the tops of their cells or by inserting a small stick into a dead brood cell.
 If the brood stretches back out on the stick with a gluey consistency, you probably have an outbreak of American Foulbrood.

 European Foulbrood

 European Foulbrood is another bacterium that can get into food and populate inside the brood.
 It usually appears in spring and early summer and can be picked out by a spotty pattern of capped and uncapped brood.
-Brood killed by European Foulbrood don’t take on the gluey consistency associated with American Foulbrood.
+Brood killed by European Foulbrood doesn’t take on the gluey consistency associated with American Foulbrood.

 Unlike American Foulbrood, European Foulbrood is not a death sentence for the colony and will sometimes disappear with a strong nectar flow.
 If it turns out to be persistent, the best course of action is to requeen the colony, which gives the bees a lag time between laying to clear out the infected brood.